kkirstan/Bank-Revenue-and-Election-Data-Analysis/README.md

 •The greatest decrease in losses (date and amount) over the entire period

 # PyPoll Data Analysis
-  In this challenge I created a python script to analyze election data (PyPoll_Data.csv, "PyPoll/Resources") to calculate the overall total number of votes, the total number of votes and percentage of votes per candidate, and the winner of the election.
-In addition, I created the text file "PyPollAnalysis.txt" that includes the output results, located within the PyPoll/Analysis folders.
+  In this challenge I created a python script to analyze election data [PyPoll_Data.csv](PyPoll/Resources/PyPoll_Data.csv) to calculate the overall total number of votes, the total number of votes and percentage of votes per candidate, and the winner of the election.
+In addition, I created the text file [PyPollAnalysis.txt]( that includes the output results, located within the PyPoll/Analysis folders.

 # PyPoll Instructions